vrx29/gimesto-keep/README.md

  ---

 Gimesto keep is a note taking app.
 In this you can store your notes and edit them.
 There is an option to archive your notes and unarchive as well.
-If you delete a note it will be moved to trash/deleted page from ther you can either restore your notes or delete them permanently.
+If you delete a note it will be moved to trash/deleted page from there you can either restore your notes or delete them permanently.

 Live Preview: [gimesto-keep.vercel.app](https://gimesto-keep.vercel.app/)